bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 - -13
     - Clarified that "subject" request and response aren't for identity claims, just identifiers.
+    - Reworked continuation definition in terms of endpoint actions.
+    - Defined concrete methods for updating an ongoing grant request using PATCH.
+    - Defined method for reading current status of grant request using GET.
+    - Expanded editorial comments and strawman examples for alternatives.

 - -12
     - Collapsed "key" and "display" fields into "client" field.